hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     If fermi_temperature is set to True then target_beta is interpreted as the inverse reduced temperature :math:`\tilde{\beta} = 1/\Theta = T_F/T`, where :math:`T_F` is the Fermi temperature.
 Otherwise target_beta is taken to be in atomic units.

+``piecewise_beta``
+    type: float.

+    Optional.
+Default: **target_beta**.

+    Controls the beta value where the propagator is switched from the interaction picture to the Bloch equation.
+The symmetry of the Bloch equation can be controlled with **post_pip_symmetric_propagation**.
+    The remaining temperature range to the value of **target_beta** is sampled with the Bloch equation as the propagator and is exact on average, see [Van_Benschoten21]_ for more details.

 ``initial_matrix``
     type: string.